elegentair/end-of-the-world-text-game/README.md

 # end-of-the-world-text-game
-this only works on windows xp and higher only windows please report any bugs in the issues
+please consider the following before downloading.
+This program is compatible on windows only.
+It may be possible to install compatibility layer on mac or linux, we strongly do not recommend it.

+Please also consider the fact that this video game does have an alien battle.
+Nothing is shown, as this is a text based game, but it may be dramatic to some people.
+Also the world does end at the beggining.
+Before downloading this game, please make sure that you consider all of this.

-pls open notebook.txt alongside the game to act as charecters notebook
+It is also recommended that you open notebook.txt alongside the game to act as charecters notebook

 Consumer license agreement: